LBL-EESA/HAMR/doc/rtd/index.rst

 .. literalinclude:: source/hello_openmp/write.h
     :language: c++
     :linenos:
-    :caption: Code that uses HAMR to access array based data on the CPU.
-Calling `get_cpu_accessible` makes the array available on the CPU if they are not.
+    :caption: Code that uses HAMR to access array based data on the host.
+Calling `get_host_accessible` makes the array available on the host if they are not.

 .. literalinclude:: source/hello_openmp/hello_openmp.cpp
     :language: c++
     :linenos:
-    :caption: This simple Hello world! program allocates an array on the GPU and an array on the CPU, both are initialized to 1.
+    :caption: This simple Hello world! program allocates an array on the GPU and an array on the host, both are initialized to 1.
 Then dispatch code use HAMR API's to make sure that the data is accessible in OpenMP before launching a simple kernel that adds the two arrays.
-HMAR is used to make the data accessible on the CPU and print the result.
+HMAR is used to make the data accessible on the host and print the result.

 .. _hello_cuda: